JSusak/ProVoiceProactiveIntervention/README.md

 - `proactiveListenDuration`: How long the proactive IVCA should stay active and observe for user intervention.

 ## Porting to your own Project
 This section outlines the steps for exporting the asset into your own Unity project.
-An installation video is included for a visual walkthrough of the steps.

 https://github.com/user-attachments/assets/e92da1c8-5e3a-4000-8aae-2c73f7201b8e